OsmosysSoftware/angular-standards-cli/templates/merge_request_template.md

 ## Description

-[Describe the changes you made to achieve this tasks goal.
+[Describe the changes you made to achieve this task's goal.
 Divide description into 3 sections - 1.
 What is needed?
-2. Why it is needed?
+2. Why is it needed?
 3. How did we achieve this?]

 ## Documentation (if applicable)